xjw1001001/IGCrebuild/docs/tut06/main.rst

 __ http://abacus.gene.ucl.ac.uk/MESA/

-It computes the log likelihood for a poisson model of molecular evolution for an evolutionary tree of primates, using the empirical MTMAM model.
+It computes the log likelihood for the empirical MTMAM model of molecular evolution for an evolutionary tree of primates.

 The conditional expected number of transitions per edge divided by the conditional expected exit rate from each state